emrekilic87/react-wikipedia-search/README.md

 https://react-wikipedia-search.vercel.app/

-I used this API for thiis project. https://www.mediawiki.org/wiki/API:Search
+I used this API for this project. https://www.mediawiki.org/wiki/API:Search

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).